-- h.
-The LDRD cost allocation methodology must be described in the Cost Accounting Standards disclosure statement and approved by DOE. - i.
-Costs must be incurred for LDRD projects in the same fiscal year in which the LDRD funds are collected. - j.
-LDRD funds must not be used to- - (1) substitute for or increase funding for any tasks for which a specific limitation has been established by Congress or the Department or for any specific tasks that are funded by DOE/NNSA or other users of the laboratory; - (2) fund projects that will require the addition of non-LDRD funds to accomplish the technical goals of the LDRD project, except as provided by legislation; - (3) fund construction design beyond the preliminary phase (e.g., conceptual design, Title I design work, or any similar or more advanced design effort) or fund line-item construction projects, in whole or in part; or - (4) fund general purpose capital expenditures with the exception of acquisition of general purpose equipment that is clearly required for the project and is not otherwise readily available from laboratory inventory. - k.
-The LDRD program must- - (1) include all discretionary research and development activities other than those provided for in a DOE/NNSA program or by specific designation in a DOE contract and - (2) be consistent with all other applicable requirements for similar research and development activities at the laboratory.
+- g.
+General and Administrative (G&A) costs must not be allocated to LDRD costs; however, other indirect charges should be allocated to LDRD in accordance with the contractor's approved cost accounting practices. - h.
+LDRD costs are separate and distinct from site general and administrative (G&A) costs.
+As such, there is no requirement to allocate LDRD costs in the same manner as G&A. - The LDRD cost accounting practices, including the method of accruing LDRD funding and practices regarding the assessment of indirect charges to LDRD, must be described in the Cost Accounting Standards disclosure statement and approved by DOE/NNSA. - j.
+Costs must be incurred for LDRD projects in the same fiscal year in which the LDRD funds are collected. - k.
+LDRD funds must not be used to- - (1) substitute for or increase funding for any tasks for which a specific limitation has been established by Congress or the Department or for any specific tasks that are funded by DOE/NNSA or other users of the laboratory; - (2) fund projects that will require the addition of non-LDRD funds to accomplish the technical goals of the LDRD project, except as provided by legislation; - (3) fund construction design beyond the preliminary phase (e.g., conceptual design, Title I design work, or any similar or more advanced design effort) or fund line-item construction projects, in whole or in part; or - (4) fund general purpose capital expenditures except for the acquisition of general purpose equipment that is clearly required for the project and is not otherwise readily available from laboratory inventory. - 1.
+The LDRD program must- - (1) include all discretionary research and development activities other than those provided for in a DOE/NNSA program or by specific designation in a DOE/NNSA contract and - (2) be consistent with all other applicable requirements for similar research and development activities at the laboratory.